-Nome-based Bering Air operates flights from Alaska, and the experience, while not luxurious, is unforgettable.
-This is a closed region of Russia, and its people have had very limited contact with the rest of the world.
-You’ll fly into Provideniya, a deep-water port along the coast that’s surrounded by steep, treeless mountains.
-Here you’ll find a blend of cultures: Russian, Chukchi, and Siberian Chukchi.
+Nome-based Bering Air operates charter flights from Alaska, and the experience, while not luxurious, is unforgettable.
+This is a closed region of Russia.
+With no roads between communities, the people here have had very limited contact with the rest of the world.
+There isn’t much in the way of shopping, restaurants, or entertainment, but you will find a unique blend of Russian, Chukchi and Siberian Chukchi cultures.

 Options For Flying To Russia From Nome

 Charter a flight.
 If you have a group, it’s not as expensive as you might think.
 This option also requires at least 3 weeks advance notice.
 Flight permits are issued through Moscow, and it takes 14 days to process a flight request.